 Tendring Plateau: The Tendring Plateau covers much of the north-west portion of the Tendring Peninsula.
 Brickearth deposits have given rise to rich and fertile soils here, which have been exploited for agricultural purpose for centuries.
-This long historic relationship with the land has left a lasting impact on Tendring's landscape, which is now Tendring's landscape, which is now characterised by these agricultural fields and a dispersed historic settlement pattern.
+This long historic relationship with the land has left a lasting impact on Tendring's landscape, which is now characterised by these agricultural fields and a dispersed historic settlement pattern.
 The Plateau is flat or gently undulating in places, dissected by a number of stream valleys and crossed by a network of historic routes linking the small, dispersed settlements with their working agricultural landscape.
 Of these historic routes, 16 are recognised as protected lanes; 9 of these are very well-preserved, and have retained such a strong historic character, that to follow them allows an appreciation of the history found in roads, boundaries, trees and earthworks in the landscape.
 The best preserved roads are located in the north of the District.

-Historic rural towns and villages: Settlements are scattered across inland
+Historic rural towns and villages:

 Settlements are scattered across inland Tendring.
-These are predominantly rural in character, although in contrast to the fields surrounding them.
+These are predominantly rural in character, with fields surrounding them.
 They follow historic street patterns, which are still discernible today.
 Most settlements tend to have formed in a linear pattern along the main routes, creating long winding villages often with small greens as focal points.
 Many of the settlements are polyfocal, meaning that they form clusters around more than one landmark within each village, for example a church, hall or village green.
 These settlements are fairly enclosed with buildings concentrated along main high streets.
+Historic coastal towns: In prominent locations overlooking estuaries and sea, Harwich and Brightlingsea stand as historic markers to Tendring's coast.
+These coastal settlements follow medieval street plans, with concentrated building development in their core.
+These settlements are all rich in coastal architecture, with evidence of maritime industry and commerce in the historic quays , wharfs, and oyster pits, with sea defences and their marine heritage highlighting their long history protecting Tendring from invasion.